Efficiently export files to Microsoft Azure using cURL

 Security best practices

-- Always use HTTPS for transfers to encrypt data in transit.
+- Always use HTTPS for secure data transfers with Azure Storage.

 Conclusion